Privacy Notices

 • Any previous information about care and treatment that you have received

-• Domestic and social circumstances directly relevant to your care and treatment
+• Relevant information from other health and/or social care organisations Domestic and social circumstances directly relevant to your care and treatment

 • Professional opinions on your current health status and future health care needs